-It’s not just the cost of raising kids that puts an extra strain on a household’s finances, it’s the time spent raising them, especially during a pandemic.
+It’s not just the cost of raising several kids that puts an extra strain on a household’s finances, it’s the time spent raising them, especially during a pandemic.
 It is absolutely exhausting taking care of younger children all day and trying to work.

 But I would say for the vast majority of parents, they would never give up their kids for anything.
 Kids provide so much joy and meaning to a parent’s life.

 The family is driving a Toyota Highlander with 3rd-row seating ($38K).
 Sure, they could buy a new Range Rover Sport for $78,000, however, then they would violate my 1/10th rule for car buying since they don’t make at least $780,000.
 They don’t want to do what most Americans do and waste money on cars.

 Instead of shopping at Gucci or Prada, the family buys clothes from Gap and Old Navy.
 They also wisely bought more unisex clothing so they can continuously pass their oldest child’s clothes down to their youngest.

 In terms of entertainment, the family stays mostly at home and watches Netflix and other shows on their electronic devices.
 However, they do like to pay for nice camping and photography gear for their weekend outings.

 Finally, they are also ordering more food delivery to reduce their chances of getting COVID at the supermarket.
 It’s an extra price they are willing to pay to keep their children safer.

 Although this household only cash flows $3 a month, the household’s annual retirement savings is $39,000 due to both parents maxing out their 401ks.